hecanjog/audibleelectricity.com/_posts/2016-03-26-jace-ewing.markdown

 Travis Hallenbeck's MIDI User's Group project combines modern approaches with new and obsolete hardware to create a dynamic soup of algorithmic and improvisational machine dances.

-Below is a live recording from a 2014 performance at the Electric Maid in Baltimore.
+Below is an excerpt from a performance at Union Arts in Washington DC.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/dWrVkmuXMb8" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cvEf0IhYEyQ" frameborder="0" allowfullscreen></iframe>

 [artist website][thsite]